gianlucageraci/ml_playground-multiclass-voronoi/README.md

 # Multiclass Voronoi Partition Visualization

-This project demonstrates and visualizes how the final linear layer of a simple neural network partitions the input space for multiclass classification.
-The network is trained on a toy dataset containing up to 8 classes.
-The embedding space is 2-dimensional to enable easy visualization of the decision boundaries, weight vectors, and Voronoi regions throughout training.
+This project explores and visualizes how the final linear layer of a simple neural network divides the input space in a multiclass classification setting.
+The network is trained on a toy dataset with up to 8 classes, using a straightforward memorization task chosen specifically to illustrate the partitioning process.
+By restricting the embedding space to two dimensions, the evolution of decision boundaries, weight vectors, and Voronoi regions can be easily visualized throughout training.
-Below is an animation showing how the weight vectors of the final layer matrix and the corresponding Voronoi regions evolve during training (for 5 classes):
+The animation below shows how the weight vectors of the final layer and the corresponding Voronoi regions change during training (example shown for 5 classes):

   ![Voronoi Evolution](gifs/voronoi_evolution_5_classes.gif)